wmcbrine/hmeforpython/README.txt

 Changes
 -------

+0.9   -- Added a separate set_resolution() function.

+         Changing the resolution with an already-visible root view (which is always the situation, since 0.2) requires a set_bounds() call on the root view.

 0.8   -- The dict items for transition() no longer have to be in list
          form, although they still _can_ be.
 (The values returned to